-Keith came to love the music, the informality and camaraderie of the folk scene, not to mention that other vital ingredient - real ale!
+Keith came to love the music, the informality and camaraderie of the folk scene.

 After moving back to the Midlands in 2001 he started going regularly to Bromsgrove Folk Club and was encouraged to play on open mic nights as well as in the local singers set at the Festival.
 It was a home-coming in more ways than one, inspiring Keith to play in earnest and write songs again.